 A qualified settlement fund’s main purpose is to give the control of the structured settlement to the plaintiff.
 It is created by section 468B of the Internal Revenue Code.

 Today it is unclear if plaintiffs would lose the tax subsidy if they agree on a qualified settlement fund, that’s one of the reasons that it is not widely used by plaintiffs.116Idem, page 4.
-Therefore, today, a qualified settlement can only be used in cases of mass-tort settlements.
+Therefore, a qualified settlement is used in cases of mass-tort settlements.

-“A QSF can be used in connection with the establishment of a Special Needs Trust to ensure that an otherwise eligible injured plaintiff is not disqualified from receiving government benefits.”117Ibidem.
+“A QSF is used in connection with the establishment of a Special Needs Trust.
+It ensures that an otherwise eligible injured plaintiff is not disqualified from receiving government benefits.”117Ibidem.
 The Qualified Settlement Fund can be a party to a qualified assignment.
 This “gives the plaintiff greater flexibility and superior bargaining power in negotiating a structured settlement.”118Ibidem.

 1. First, defendants make a deductible lump-sum payment to the fund, which will be paid out to plaintiffs.
 The Fund takes on defendant’s liability towards the plaintiff, as the usual structured settlement company.
 “The funds can remain in the QSF, earning interest for the plaintiffs, until all claims are settled.”119Ibidem.

-2. Whereas with a qualified assignment the assignee is the structured settlement company, with a qualified settlement fund, the defendant deposits the premium into a trust, which thus becomes the assignee.
+2. With a qualified settlement fund, the defendant deposits the premium into a trust, which thus becomes the assignee.
 120Suisman, QST.